agilestacks/stack-ml-eks/README.md

 ```

 ## Access the Kubeflow user interface (UI)
-After the stacks is deployed, the Kubeflow Dashboard can be accessed via istio-ingressgateway service.
+After the stack is deployed, the Kubeflow Dashboard can be accessed via istio-ingressgateway service.
 You can find the URL of deployed gateway in the stack outputs or using the `kubectl` command:
 ```bash
 $ kubectl get gateways --all-namespaces -o yaml
 ```